threader/AltanOS/Readme.md

 * SaferNetworking.SpybotAntiBeacon
 * SomePythonThings.WingetUIStore

-It will schedule 3 tasks to be autorun:
+# It will schedule 3 tasks to be autorun:
 * autorun-update.ps1				- Runs PSWindowsUpdate every thuesday at 18pm
 * autorun-maintain.ps1				- Runs sfc /scannow and DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase /RestoreHealth every 3 weeks at 18pm
 * autorun-maintain-privazy.ps1		- Runs PrivaZer to delete residue in the NTFS journal, and write ZERO to the free disk space as well as remove temporary files everywhere.

-autorun-maintain.ps1 will be run upon login once after login, after a reboot(!!!).
+autorun-maintain.ps1 will also be run upon login, once, after a reboot(!!!).

-TODO:
+# TODO:
 * Add AwdCleaner and scan quickly before proceeding.
 * Ask if you wish to install LibreOffice or Microsoft Office.
 * Dig around for more hardening or other things that make sense.
 * Better Readme and explenation, 2 days now i've layed down in bed to sleep then having a great idea what to write, then not when i wake up...
-* Try to preconfigure Sandboxie. v 0.0.1 - ish
+* Try to preconfigure Sandboxie.

+v 0.0.1 - ish

 * Fix the sheduled task and create one for sfc and dism every... two, maybe three weeks? - Maybe fixed
 * Move AltanOS* to somewhere predictable. - Fixed
 * More testing. - Ongoing - Still..